DevTabibur/creative-agency/README.md

 7. Sweet Alert 2
 8. Firebase
 9. React Firebase hooks
+10. JWT Token

 ## Short Description

-Customers can email me with contact section.All API is secure with JWT Token.
+Creative agency is a landing page, provide us with many services.
+It has admin and user dashboard.
+User can rate us, pay us, order us and also cancel their order.
+Admin can make anyone admin, remove user, remove ratings, etc. Customers can email me with contact section.All API is secure with JWT Token.

 **ADMIN**
 User's have to admin role to take action of admins.